 In order for you to become a mortgage broker you’ll need to take a few steps.

 Firstly, a college degree is not technically required.
 I do say technically, because it’s not formally required, but you might struggle to get and work if you aren’t educated in fields of economics, finance (and analysis), accounting or law.

-Thus being said, a high school diploma is enough, but a degree greatly improves your chances of actually working as a broker.
+Thus, a high school diploma is enough, but a degree greatly improves your chances of working as a broker.